Puerto Vallarta Beaches and the Beaches of Banderas Bay -

 Some Beaches of Puerto Vallarta and Banderas Bay

-Playa El Salado is the Marina Vallarta District beach at the very northern end of Puerto Vallarta where one finds some of the town's largest and newest hotels including the Marriott, Mayan Palace, Melia, Velas Vallarta and the Westin Regina Resort.
+Playa El Salado is the Marina Vallarta District beach at the very northern end of the city where one finds some of the largest and newest Puerto Vallarta hotels including the Marriott, Mayan Palace, Melia, Velas Vallarta and the Westin Regina Resort.

 Playa de Oro extends from the Marina Terminal to the Pitillal River in the North Hotel Zone in front of the Crown Paradise, Hacienda Buenaventura and Krystal Vallarta hotels.

 Playa Las Palmas, Playa Los Tules, Playa Las Glorias and Playa Camarones run south nearly continuously for over two miles from the Pitillal River to just north of the downtown Puerto Vallarta malecon.
-Many of these lovely beaches are accessed by going through or around the main hotels in the area such as Holiday Inn, Villa del Palmar, Qualton, Los Tules, Plaza Las Glorias, Continental Plaza and the Sheraton, one of the largest hotel complexes in Latin America.
-This set of beaches together comprise the longest stretch of beach in town and some areas are more popular than others.
+Many of these lovely beaches are accessed by going through or around the main hotels in the area such as Holiday Inn hotel, Villa del Palmar beach resort, Friendly/Hola Vallarta resort, Los Tules, Plaza Las Glorias, Continental Plaza and the Sheraton Buganvilias Hotel resort and spa, one of the largest hotel complexes in Latin America.
+This set of beaches together comprise the longest stretch of beach in Puerto Vallarta: some areas are more popular than others with the public and some beachfront areas appear to me to have been largely taken over by hotels which rather unlawfully have built up to and occupy the federal zone.

-Playa Dorada is the beach downtown running the length of the malecon.
-It is not frequented much as the waves here can be rather strong and the beach tends to be stony.
-Local Mexicans and most tourists staying downtown, on the South Side-Romantic Zone or in Conchas Chinas head off to Playa de Los Muertos beach which is the main area in this beach resort town.
+Playa Dorada is the beach located downtown running the length of the Malecon boardwalk.
+It is not frequented much as the waves here can be rather strong and the area itself tends to be stony.
+Local Mexicans and most tourists staying downtown, in the South Side-Romantic Zone, or in Conchas Chinas head off to Playa Los Muertos beach which is the main area in this gay-friendly resort city.

-Playa de Los Muertos - For many years Puerto Vallarta's principal beach has been known as Playa de Los Muertos, the beach of the dead.
-How it got this name is not really known: some say that a cemetery was located in the area; others say that there were battles at one time among pirates or between pirates and the men who came down from the mountains with their loads of gold and silver to be shipped back to Spain.
+Playa de Los Muertos: For many years Puerto Vallarta's principal beach has been known as Playa de Los Muertos, the beach of the dead.
+How it got this name is not really known: some say that a cemetery was located in the area; others say that there were battles at one time among pirates or between pirates and the men who went up to the mountains with their loads of gold and silver to be shipped back to Spain from the Gulf Coast ports.
 Whatever the case may be, it makes for a good story, and the name has stuck.
-Los Muertos/Playa del Sol is a mile long stretch of a wide sandy beach bordered by the Cuale River to the north and Conchas Chinas on the south end.
-There are a good number of restaurants and drinking holes on the beach, where the clientele sit under the many round, thatched palapas or beach umbrellas for shade and order food and drinks.
-Los Muertos is the beach for all South Side accommodations, and the Blue and Green Chairs of the gay beach are located near the southern end.
+Los Muertos/Playa del Sol beach is a mile long stretch of a wide sandy beach bordered by the Cuale River on the north and Conchas Chinas on the south end.
+There are a good number of restaurants, bars and drinking spots on the beach, where the clientele sit under the many round thatched palapas or beach umbrellas for shade to catch a bite to eat and order refreshing drinks.
+Los Muertos is the main beach for all South Side accommodations: hotels, beachfront condos and villas in the area, and also for the Blue and Green Chairs of the Puerto Vallarta gay beach which are located near the southern end.

-Along Los Muertos beach are some of the most popular beach-front restaurants in Vallarta such as La Palapa, El Dorado, Daiquiri Dick's and Coco Tropical, as well as hangouts like Oasis beach bar and Burros bar.
-The pier at Los Muertos is where many people board the daily cruise ships bound for the South Shore villages of Las Animas, Quimixto or Yelapa (these villages are accessible only by boat; see below).
-Water taxis from the pier can also take you directly to these destinations.
-You might want to charter a small boat (known as a "panga") for a private tour or even arrange a fishing expedition at the pier.
+Along Los Muertos beach are some of the most popular beachfront restaurants in Puerto Vallarta such as Coco Tropical, Daiquiri Dick's, El Dorado, La Palapa and The Blue Shrimp, as well as long-time hangouts and bars like Cuates y Cuetes, Fidencio's, Langostinos and Burros Bar (among many others), and the relatively new gay-owned Sapphire Ocean Club (formerly called El Lido).
+The main waterfront hotels include Los Arcos, San Marino, and the Marsol.
+The pier at Los Muertos is where many people board the daily cruise ships bound for a day trip-excursion to the South Shore villages of Las Animas, Quimixto or Yelapa (these villages are accessible only by boat; see info below).
+Water taxis from the pier will also take you directly to these tropical and relaxing destinations.
+You might want to charter a small boat (known as a "panga") for a private tour (cost at around 400-600+ pesos per hour) or even arrange a fishing expedition at the pier from one of the friendly Vallarta beach vendors situated in the area.

-one of the beaches in conchas chinas puerto vallartaPlaya Conchas Chinas - At the south end of Los Muertos Beach is a large rocky outcropping.
+one of the beaches in conchas chinas puerto vallartaPlaya Conchas Chinas: At the south end of Los Muertos Beach is a large rocky outcropping.
 There is a narrow path that leads up and over.
 This is the beginning of Conchas Chinas beach, which is not really one beach but several lovely small, sandy coves (photo at left) among a series of these rocky outcroppings.
 If you are looking for a more private beach experience, you may find it in Conchas Chinas.
-The waters are clear and shore fishing, swimming and small beach gatherings are popular.
-Beach areas are accessible off Highway 200 which runs a block or two up from the coast.
-There are no beachfront restaurants as one finds at many of the other beaches in town, so bring your own food and drink for a picnic on the beach.
-The hillsides overlooking the Conchas Chinas beaches have become crowded with luxury condos and villas, which often have spectacular views.
+The waters are clear and shore fishing, swimming and small beach gatherings are popular, especially on weekends.
+These beach areas are accessible off Highway 200 which runs a block or two up from the coast.
+There are very few beachfront restaurants as one would usually find at many of the other Puerto Vallarta beaches, so bring your own food and drink for a picnic on the beach.
+Or head off the Lindo Mar restaurant, an excellent beachfront palapa covered spot for food and drink in Conchas Chinas.
+The hillsides overlooking these lovely Conchas Chinas beaches have become rather crowded with luxury condos and villas, which often offer spectacular views.

 South Shore Beaches